 While federal law allows universities discretion in crime reporting (Section 668.46), it is the policy of Missouri State University-West Plains to include all reported incidents in its statistics, regardless of whether the report is found to have merit.
 Missouri State University-West Plains includes alleged crimes reported to all university employees and acts upon all reported incidents.
 Therefore, the statistics given do not necessarily represent the number of crimes at Missouri State University-West Plains in a given year, but rather the number of crimes reported in a year.

 It is the policy of Missouri State University-West Plains to comply with all Clery Act requirements governing obtaining, documenting, reporting and disclosing crime statistics.
-This report is prepared annually by the Coordinator of Student Life and Development, in cooperation with local law enforcement agencies.
+This report is prepared annually by the Coordinator of Student Life & Development, in cooperation with local law enforcement agencies.

 Campus Crime Statistics